adamdevelops/Linux-Web-Server/README.md

                              private key
 ```
 5. We will now configure our server to force key based authentication to login into the server and to only listen on port 2200 for login.
+<br>`
+sudo nano /etc/ssh/sshd_config
 `
-sudo nano /etc/ssh/sshd_config

 Search for the line 'Password Authentication' and change 'yes' to 'no' to force key based authentication.
 At the beginning of this file under the text for ports we listen for, comment out 'Port 22' and type in 'Port 2200' under it to allow only port listening for port 2200.
-`

 #### Prepping project for deployment
 Changing timezone to UTC
 <a href="http://stackoverflow.com/questions/22853026/ubuntu-change-timezone-to-utc-does-not-affect-the-time-of-syslog">Source</a>